“Saturn’s action is to condense aqueous

 “I don’t need unbelievable, I need good, and fast.”
 Melissa should have been 225 lbs., but weighed in at a steady 98¼.
 Nerves gnawed it away.
 She called them her psycho-emotive tapeworms, something she conceptualized in Repressive Psychology 201, that summer she scrounged for an elective to nudge her through her BA degree.

 She didn’t exactly burn along the pre-professional track.
 Father was footing everything; her initial career move was a quick right to the altar with Lester Mendel.
-And now look where that got her—which she hinted she’d been doing mid-flight, from tea over Telluride to V-8 and cocktail nuts over Livermore.
+And now look where that got her—which she hinted she’d been doing mid-flight, from tea over Telluride to cocktail nuts over Livermore.

 “Trust me, at Van Hermann’s, I’ll bet we’ll get the full treatment.”